Edster1121/Cookbook/README.md

 As well, I have a lot of repeated methods in my classes.
 If I had more time, I would abstract some of these methods to improve the cleanliness of my code and the redundancy of my code.

+I could also use hashmaps to create a